 Only three theories worthy of note have ever been brought forward to solve the riddle of Life and Death.

-In the previous article we have, to some extent, explained one of these three theories—that of Rebirth, together with it companion law, the law of Consequence.
+In the previous section we have, to some extent, explained one of these three theories — that of Rebirth, together with its companion law, the law of Consequence.
 It may not be out of place to compare the theory of Rebirth with the other two theories advanced, with a view to ascertaining their relative foundation in nature.
-To the Christian Mystic there can be no question.
+To the esotericist there can be no question.
 He does not say that he "believes" in it any more than we need to say that we "believe" as to the blooming of the rose or the flowing of the river, or the operation of any of the visible workings of the material world, which are continually going on before our eyes.
 We do not say of these things that we "believe;" we say that we "know," because we see them.
-So the Christian Mystic can say "I know" in regard to Rebirth, the law of Consequence and their corollaries.
+So the esoteric scientist can say "I know" in regard to Rebirth, the law of Consequence and their corollaries.
 He sees the Ego and can trace its path after it has passed out of the dense body at death until it has reappeared on earth through a new birth.
 Therefore to him no "belief" is necessary.
 For the satisfaction of others, however, it may be well to examine these three theories of life and death in order to arrive at an intelligent conclusion.

 Any great law of nature must necessarily be in harmony with all her other laws.
 Therefore it may be very helpful to the inquirer to examine these theories in their relation to what are admitted by all parties to be "known laws of nature," as observed in that part of our universe with which we are more familiar.
 To this end we will first state the three theories:

 1. The Materialistic Theory holds that life is a journey from the womb to the tomb; that mind is the result of certain correlations of matter; than man is the highest intelligence in the Cosmos; and, that his intelligence perishes when the body disintegrates at death.